hindu-comm/weblogs/manasataramgini/2018/07/2018-07-12_the-ghost-in-the-tattered-gattermann.md

 themselves.
 But now good man you have set me free; hence, I’ll take my revenge and come back to do you a good turn.”

-Vidrum: “Wow\!
-As in the days of our youth you have managed to make visible a most remarkable phantom\!”
+Vidrum: “Wow!
+As in the days of our youth you have managed to make visible a most remarkable phantom!”
 Somakhya: “You deserve all the credit for sniffing this one out.
 Frankly, I did not sense anything there.”
 Lootika: “I sort of feel embarrassed that this fellow was lurking all